 The OCD Center of Los Angeles also offers webcam based online therapy and telephone therapy to clients around the world struggling with OCD and anxiety.
 Telephone and online therapy are cost-effective options for clients who have physical and/or psychological limitations that restrict their ability to come to our office, and for those in remote areas who cannot find specialized OCD and anxiety treatment close to their home.
 Telephone and internet therapy have repeatedly been found to be safe and effective in numerous research studies, and have been legal in California since 1997.
 If you would like to learn more about our telephone and online therapy program for Obsessive Compulsive Disorder (OCD) and related anxiety-based conditions, please click here.

 We also offer intensive OCD treatment for adults, adolescents, and children.
 This program is designed to meet the needs of those for whom standard outpatient OCD treatment is either unavailable or insufficient.
 Our intensive outpatient program is ideal for clients from other states or countries who cannot find effective treatment near to their homes, and for those whose symptoms require a more rigorous treatment protocol.
 To learn more about our intensive outpatient treatment for OCD, click here.

-If you are experiencing any of the above OCD symptoms, and would like to discuss treatment options at the OCD Center of Los Angeles, you can call us at (310) 824-5200, or click here to email us.
+If you are experiencing any of the above OCD symptoms, and would like to discuss treatment options at the OCD Center of Los Angeles, please call one of our client coordinators at (310) 824-5200 (ext.
+0), or click here to email us.